owainlewis/oci-kubeadm/README.md

 It does not create the underlying OCI infrastructure required to run your Kubernetes cluster.

+* This is aimed at OEL / CentOS only *

 ## Scope

 1. Provision a Kubernetes cluster using kubeadm (DONE)